craftercms/youtube-plugin/README.md

-# YouTube Plugin for Crafter CMS
+# YouTube Plugin for CrafterCMS

 Add YouTube videos to your site.